 - Russian scientists bounce a signal off Jupiter

-- The UK Government announce plans for three new towns, including what is to become Milton Keynes, to stop London choking with people
+- The UK Government announces plans for three new towns, including what is to become Milton Keynes, to stop London choking with people

 - Fashion designer Mary Quant and hairdresser Vidal Sassoon set up shop in London